 Saturday 27 July, 7pm – late

 The dynamic duo of Tom Hishon and White Tie are back, bringing with them the most beautiful ingredients from their Canterbury pantry.
-There’ll be substantial eats that will roam the room till late, and you'll also feast at an abundant banquet table designed by artist Cheryl Lucas.
+There’ll be substantial eats that will roam the room till late, and you'll also feast at an abundant banquet table designed by artist Cheryl Lucas, with thanks to The National.
 Top that off with the sweet sweet magic of local caker extraordinaire Cakes By Anna, and you've got yourself a party.

 DO Check your Shoes